TheSilvered/nest/docs/coroutine_library.md

 ### `[args: Array|Vector, co: Coroutine] @call`

 Calls the function of `co` with `args`.
-If the coroutine is already running, the arguments are completely ignored.
+If the coroutine is paused, the arguments are completely ignored and if it is running, the function throws an error.

 ```text
 { f_co } f_co @co.call --> 'Hello,'